Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Many airlines, hotels, travel agencies and venues are offering refunds to customers who can’t travel on their planned dates because of the coronavirus.
 However, refunds work differently for different businesses.

-- Required refunds: Airlines are now required by the US Department of Transportation to refund flights if the airline cancels or makes significant changes to the flight schedule or paid-for services.
-Any company that promises refunds must provide that refund within seven business days for credit card payments or 20 business days for cash or check payments, though many are claiming to be backed up with refund processing.
+Airlines are required by the US Department of Transportation to refund flights if the airline cancels or makes significant changes to the flight schedule or paid-for services.
+However, airlines and hotels are not required to refund non-refundable tickets, though many have on a voluntary basis.

 If you’re filing a coronavirus-related claim, you can follow these steps:

 - Report claim details online, by phone or email, depending on your insurer’s options.

 - Describe your expenses or losses and any relevant information, such as where you were exposed to the coronavirus.

 - Upload or send files.
 To prove your claim, submit receipts, medical invoices, news reports or doctors’ notes.